-The prohibited concomitant medications listed below should not be taken with PF-07321332 and ritonavir during dosing and up to 4 days after the final dose of ritonavir.
+The prohibited concomitant medications listed below should not be taken with PF-07321332, ritonavir or dabigatran during dosing and up to 4 days after the final dose of ritonavir.

 The Pfizer study team is to be notified of any prohibited medications taken during the study.